-The CAL OES Name Request Justification form in required for all local government overhead name requests with the exception of IMT members.
-IMT members rostered in the current ordering system, on the initial fill of the team, do not require a Name Request Justification form.
-Team members responding after the initial tam roster has been filled in the current ordering system require a Name Request Justification form.
+The CAL OES Name Request Justification form is required for all local government overhead name requests with the exception of IMT members.
+IMT members rostered in the current ordering system of record, on the initial fill of the team, do not require a Name Request Justification form.
+Team members responding after the initial team roster has been filled in the current ordering system of record require a Name Request Justification form.
+This form should be used once a resource order has been returned "Unable To Fill" at both California GACC's.
+This form may be used for hard to obtain or specialized resources identified as Critical Needs.
+Visit the CalOES Webpage for a copy of this form